Sandra Gibson and Luis Recoder

 Sandra Gibson (born 1968) and Luis Recoder (born 1971), live and work in New York, USA.

-John Hanhardt, “The End(s) of Film.”
-In: Celluloid: Tacita Dean, João Maria Gusmão & Pedro Paiva, Rosa Barba, Sandra Gibson & Luis Recoder, edited by Marente Bloemheuvel and Jaap Guldemond.
-Amsterdam: EYE Filmmuseum, nai010 publishers 2016, pp. 99–102.
+John Hanhardt, “The End(s) of Film,” in Celluloid: Tacita Dean, João Maria Gusmão & Pedro Paiva, Rosa Barba, Sandra Gibson & Luis Recoder, eds.
+Marente Bloemheuvel and Jaap Guldemond (Amsterdam: EYE Filmmuseum, nai010 publishers, 2016), pp. 99–102.

-Jonathan Walley, “‘Not an Image of the Death of Film’: Contemporary Expanded Cinema and Experimental Film.”
-In: Expanded Cinema.
-Art, Performance, Film, edited by A.L.
-Rees, Duncan White, Steven Ball and David Curtis.
-London: Tate 2011, pp. 241–251.
+Jonathan Walley, “‘Not an Image of the Death of Film’: Contemporary Expanded Cinema and Experimental Film,” in Expanded Cinema.
+Art, Performance, Film, eds.
+A.L.
+Rees, Duncan White, Steven Ball and David Curtis (London: Tate, 2011), pp. 241–251.